aalmuhaisen/stat4r/README.md

 # stat4r
 Statistics for R (Coursera)

-add [http://htmlpreview.github.com/?](http://htmlpreview.github.com/?) befor the link to render html files or use rstudio to compile RM files.
+add [http://htmlpreview.github.com/?](http://htmlpreview.github.com/?) before the link to render html files or use rstudio to compile RM files.